jerdog/streamlining-devex-slidev/slides.md

 - Implement branching and pull request strategies

 <!--
-- Store CI/CD pipeline configurations as code in version control systems (e.g., Git).
-This practice ensures that configurations are versioned, traceable, and easily revertible.
+- **Store CI/CD pipeline configurations as code in version control systems (e.g., Git) to ensure configs are are versioned, traceable, and easily revertible.**
 - Implement branching and pull request strategies to manage changes to CI/CD configurations.
 -->